modmore/Commerce_DigitalProduct/README.md

 - checkCount: checks if user is under their max downloads, defaults to 1.
 - checkExpiry: checks if file download is expired, defaults to 1.

-## Roadmap
+## Planned Features

-### 1.0.0-pl
+- X-Accel-Redirect support.

-- Snippet to protect file URLs, count downloads, and enforce download_expiry.
-Also the option to remove user group at the end of expiry.
+- Option to remove user group at the end of expiry.
 - Disable/enable either files and resources display in the product form via a system setting.

-### ???
-Future
+- Commerce dashboard reports (products with most downloads, more?).
 - Option to let user customize the secret for the URL as well as customizing the amount of bytes openssl\_random\_pseudo\_bytes uses.
 Method is already implemented, just needs form fields.
-- Commerce dashboard reports (products with most downloads, more?).